kbconsult2017/kbconsult2017.github.io/index.md

 # About Me

 Hello!
-I am a Ph.D. candidate in Biostatistics at the [University of Nebraska Medical Center](https://www.unmc.edu/), advised by Dr. Yeongjin Gwon.
+I am a Ph.D. candidate in Biostatistics at the [University of Nebraska Medical Center](https://www.unmc.edu/).
 I expect to defend in 2026 and am on the academic and research-institution job market.

 My research develops scalable Bayesian methods for spatio-temporal data, motivated by problems in environmental health.
 My dissertation introduces the *SVD-PICAR* framework — a family of compressed basis-function methods that make hierarchical Bayesian spatio-temporal models computationally practical at large scale.
 I extend the framework to Gaussian, multinomial, and count outcomes, and to Bayesian Kernel Machine Regression for estimating the health effects of complex environmental mixtures.